-This drink is people’s favorite because it’s easy to make.
+This yummy juicing delicacy is people’s favorite because it’s easy to make.
 It requires only two ingredients: pomegranate and sugar.
 All it takes is to squeeze the fruit juice into the glass with some sugar and water.

 Some vendors add orange juice for extra flavor.
 And, of course, a refreshing drink like pomegranate juice tastes best with a lot of ice.

 Where to buy: You can easily find stalls and vendors that sell this juice, they will often display shelves of pomegranates where they’re selling the juice.